 "The Incas were rather interesting people," Botan began.
 "When someone of royalty died, they didn't bury them and forget about them.
 They would dress them in fine clothing and have them served by the most competent and pleasing servants.
 They would carry them around to festivities."

-Try as he might, Hiei had to say something about this.
+Try as he might to steadfastly remain silent, Hiei had to say something about this.
 "They carried around their dead ancestors?"

 "Yes, and their bodies were remarkably well-preserved."